|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 Demosthenes, Erotikos 23.
 In Demosthenes VII, translated by N. W. DeWitt and N. J. DeWitt.
 Loeb Classical Library, Harvard University Press, 1949.

 It was a demanding and dangerous discipline, requiring strength, stamina and speed, especially on the part of the armed dismounter, who wore a helmet and shield, and excellent coordination between him and the chariot driver.
 It would also have been an expensive sport since competitors had to have a good racing chariot and four horses at their disposal.
+Herodotus indicated how wealthy the Athenian Miltiades son of Cypselus was by saying he was rich enough to keep a four-horse chariot, and that he was an Olympic victor in the four-horse chariot race.
+His brother Kimon won the event three times, despite being exiled from Athens.

 11. Erichthonius and the invention of the four-horse chariot in Athens

 In Greek myths referred to by several ancient writers, Erichthonius (Greek, Ἐριχθόνιος, Erichthonios), the serpent-like king of Athens, was the son of the deities Hephaistos and Gaia (the Earth), adopted by Athena.
 In other versions he was generated by Hephaistos' semen when the metalworking god attempted to rape Athena.
 He was the first to use a four-horse chariot.
-This so impressed Zeus that he made him into the stellar constellation Auriga (Latin, charioteer; Greek, Ηνίοχος, heniochos, charioteer, literally "holder of the reins"), which, according to Pseudo-Hyginus (see below), was referred to as "Erichthonius" by the Greek polymath, mathematician and astronomer Eratosthenes of Cyrene (Ἐρατοσθένης, circa 276-195 BC).
+This so impressed Zeus that he made him into the stellar constellation Auriga (Latin, charioteer; Greek, Ηνίοχος, heniochos, charioteer, literally "holder of the reins"), which, according to Hyginus (see below), was referred to as "Erichthonius" by the Greek polymath, mathematician and astronomer Eratosthenes of Cyrene (Ἐρατοσθένης, circa 276-195 BC).

 He is also credited with introducing to Athens the plough and silver smelting, as well as erecting the first xoanon (image or statue of a deity) and temple of Athena on the Acropolis and founding the Panathenaic Festival.